Startseite A novel homozygous missense DNAJC3 variant in syndromic juvenile-onset diabetes

 2. Informed consent: Informed consent for publication of case details was obtained from the patient’s parents.

 3. Author contributions: Eda Mengen, Deniz Kor, İhsan Turan, Neslihan Önenli Mungan and Fatma Derya Bulut collected the patient data.
 Eda Mengen wrote the manuscript.
 Eda Mengen and Damla Kotan worked on the family pedigree.
 Damla Kotan revised the genetic aspects of the study.
 Neslihan Mungan and Bilgin Yüksel revised the manuscript.
 Neslihan Mungan supervised the entire process, as well as revised and approved the manuscript.
-All authors contributed to the article and approved the submitted version.
+All authors have accepted responsibility for the entire content of this manuscript and approved its submission.

 7. Data availability: Not applicable.